-The Company's Chief Financial Officer is a trustee for the Company's healthcare plan provider.
-Expenses related to the healthcare plan premiums were \$0.9 million and \$0.6 million for the three months ended May 31, 2022 and 2021, respectively, and \$1.9 million and \$1.1 million for the six months ended May 31, 2022 and 2021, respectively.
-As of May 31, 2022 and November 30, 2021, the amount recorded in accrued liabilities and accounts payable in connection with this healthcare plan provider was not material.
+The Company's Chief Financial Officer is a trustee for the multiple employer welfare association that facilitates the acquisition and administration of the Company's healthcare plans.
+Expenses related to the healthcare plan premiums were \$1.1 million and \$0.9 million for the three months ended February 28, 2023 and 2022, respectively.
+As of February 28, 2023 and November 30, 2022, the amount recorded in accounts payable and accrued expenses and other current liabilities in connection with this healthcare plan provider was not material.